veeto

 Key Takeaways

-• Requires local building departments to post permit fee schedules online and provide estimated timeframes for completing plan checks upon receiving applications.
+• Requires cities to post residential building permit fee schedules online and provide estimated review timeframes.

 • Applies only to residential projects with 1-10 units and buildings under 40 feet in height.